QuentinRougemont/LDhat_workflow/Readme.md

 to match your cluster requirement end run the script

+# Generating a lookup table

+* please see very simple example scripts located in `02-scripts/complete/`

 #### Please read the manual and LDhat papers before use

 #To do:
 * add angsd for estimating theta
-* add complete script to generate lookup table

 ## References